Yarran Dheran: History

-In 1865 August Schwerkolt built a cottage for his family from stone taken from the Mullum Mullum Creek about 2 kilometres upstream from what is now Yarran Dheran.
+In 1865, August Schwerkolt built a cottage for his family from stones out of the Mullum Mullum Creek about 2 kilometres upstream from what is now Yarran Dheran.
 A bullock track was cut along the banks of the creek for carting stone which extended as far as the crown land which was set aside for a stone quarry which occupied a large part of the park.
 In later years, a private contractor and the Nunawading Council worked the quarry until 1963 when the Council operated a tip in the old quarry.
 The 1962 Melbourne bushfires destroyed part of the natural vegetation and also a pine plantation planted in the 1930s by Mitcham Primary School.
 In 1967 it was declared that the crown land would be the site for a public park.

 Following presentations from the local residents and the Blackburn Tree Preservation Society, the site was chosen for a native plant park and the name Yarran Dheran, roughly meaning Wattle Gully, was chosen.
-In April 1971 a committee of management was established and over 40,000 trees and shrubs were planted over the following 10 years.
-In 1973 a landscape designer was appointed to prepare a master plan and two hectares of additional land was purchased, increasing the size of the park to 7.2 hectares.
-In 1975 major earthworks began, a waterfall and fern gully were completed in 1979 and the information centre in 1980.
+In April 1971, a committee of management was established and over 40,000 trees and shrubs were planted over the following 10 years.
+In 1973, a landscape designer was appointed to prepare a master plan and two hectares of additional land was purchased, increasing the size of the park to 7.2 hectares.
+In 1975, major earthworks began, a waterfall and fern gully were completed in 1979 and the information centre in 1980.